Shop With Confidence: FREE Growing & Glowing Promise

 Tulips are generally low-maintenance once established, but a little care ensures they stay healthy and beautiful year after year.

-- Watering: New tulip bulbs need consistent moisture as they establish roots, so water after planting and check periodically if the soil becomes very dry.
+1. Watering: New Tulip bulbs need consistent moisture as they establish roots, so water after planting and check periodically if the soil becomes very dry.
 Once the ground freezes, you can stop watering.

 Forcing Tulips Indoors

-To enjoy tulips indoors, try "forcing" them to bloom in containers.
-Plant your bulbs in a pot and place it in a dark, cool location (around 35-45°F) for at least 10 weeks.
+To enjoy Tulips indoors, try "forcing" them to bloom in containers.
+Plant your bulbs in a pot and place them in a dark, cool location (around 35-45°F) for at least 10 weeks.
 Once roots form and the shoots are about an inch tall, you can gradually bring them into the light.
-These tulips add a cheerful touch to indoor spaces but require patience and careful temperature management.
+These Tulips add a cheerful touch to indoor spaces but require patience and careful temperature management.

 Landscaping with Tulips